CloudCannon/rcc/README.md

 # Rosey CloudCannon Connector

-[Rosey](https://rosey.app/) is used to generate a multilingual site from a set of JSON files, complete with a redirect to the site visitor's language set in their browser settings.
+[Rosey](https://rosey.app/) is used to generate a multilingual site from a set of JSON files.
+As part of this, Rosey creates a redirect so that the site visitor is redirected to the language set in their browser settings.

-To generate the multilingual site:
+How it works at a high level:

   1. Html elements are tagged by a developer for translation using `data-rosey` tags.